 What is a Nuclear Medicine Technologist?

-A nuclear medicine technologist is someone who is able to operate equipment that can create images of certain areas in the body.
+A nuclear medicine technologist is trained to operate equipment that can create images of specific areas in the body.
 By preparing and administering radioactive drugs, known as radiopharmaceuticals, any abnormal areas in a patient's body will appear different from normal areas in the images.
 Physicians and surgeons will then interpret the images to help diagnose a patient’s condition.

 Radioactive drugs give off radiation, which allow scanners to show higher-than-expected or lower-than-expected concentrations of radioactivity.
 For example, a tumor is able to be seen in an organ during a scan because of the concentration of the radioactive drug.